exiaosa/csv/README.md

 --help – which will output the above list of directives with details.

 **[Usage]**
 run the script:
---file[csv file name] --dry_run
+--file [csv file name] --dry_run
+PS: The csv file name does not include any extension, eg: --file [users]

 run the script with inserting data into database:
---file[csv file name] --create_table -h hostname -u username -p password -d database
+--file [csv file name] --create_table -h hostname -u username -p password -d database